 If you have completed less than one year of full-time academic study at a postsecondary institution in the United States or overseas at the time of application (i.e. you have less than 24 semester credits per the U.S. system of higher education), please submit all of the following:

-- Your secondary school diploma and academic credentials (examination results and certificates, transcripts, etc)
+- Your secondary school diploma and academic credentials (examination results and certificates; transcripts for grades 9, 10, 11 and 12; etc.)

 - Your academic credentials or transcripts from each postsecondary institution attended

 If you have completed at least one year of full-time postsecondary academic study at the time of application, submit only your postsecondary academic credentials.
-No SAT scores or secondary school academic records are required.
+No secondary school academic records are required.

 Contact email@example.com with any questions regarding submission of documents.